 - 3G and 4G phones: By the end of the decade 4G (4th Generation mobile phones) will provide up to 100 megabits per second transmissions adequate for multimedia.

 - PDAs: Personal Digital Assistants have evolved to mini PCs able to carry out many of the basic functions of a larger PC using the Palm OS or MS Pocket PC operating system.

 - MP3s: Audio file format that efficiently compresses files and enables them to be shared.

-- CAMs: Video cameras now embedded into mobile phone and PDAs.
+- CAMs: Video cameras are now embedded into mobile phones and PDAs.

 The Availability Of M-Learning